Martin O'Donnell: Video games

 In 1993, Dick Staub, a Chicago radio personality and friend of O'Donnell's, asked if his eighteen-year-old son Josh could visit O'Donnell's studio, as he was interested in computer games and audio.
 O'Donnell agreed, and in talking with Josh learned that he had friends in Spokane, Washington who were making a game O'Donnell had never heard of called Myst.
 In hearing the theme music to the game, O'Donnell realized that the game industry was making great strides in creating "legitimate music" that contained dramatic elements.
 O'Donnell became acquainted with the game's developers, including brothers Rand and Robyn Miller, and was hired four years later as a sound designer for Myst's sequel, Riven.
 Among the games Riven's developers would play in their downtime was a title called Marathon, created by Chicago-based Bungie.
 On returning to Chicago O'Donnell emailed a Bungie staffer and pursued them for a job.

 TotalAudio produced the music for Bungie's Myth: The Fallen Lords the same year.
 The company later composed the music for Valkyrie Studio's Septerra Core: Legacy of the Creator, during which O'Donnell met Steve Downes, whom he would later recommend as the voice actor for the Master Chief.
 O'Donnell described the work for Septerra Core as his most difficult assignment; during the production the TotalAudio studio burned to the ground and O'Donnell had to be hoisted through a window in order to save some 20 hours of recordings.

-Soon after producing the music for Myth II, Bungie contracted O'Donnell for several of Bungie's other projects, including the third-person game Oni.
-In 1999, Bungie wanted to re-negotiate the contracts for Oni, and the negotiations resulted in O'Donnell joining the Bungie team, only ten days before the company was bought by Microsoft.
-O'Donnell was one of only a handful of Bungie employees who remained working at the company since then, until his termination as of April 2014.
+After producing the music for Myth II, Bungie contracted O'Donnell for several of their other projects, including the game Oni.
+In 1999, Bungie wanted to re-negotiate the contracts for Oni, and the negotiations resulted in O'Donnell joining the Bungie team, ten days before the company was bought by Microsoft.
+O'Donnell was one of a handful of Bungie employees who remained working at the company since then, until his termination as of April 2014.
 While O'Donnell worked at Bungie, Salvatori handled the business side of TotalAudio.